 That “simpler” approach ends up creating technical debt – and makes it harder to adapt long term.

-The most successful groups recognize that flexibility – the ability to choose best-in-class solutions – must come with security.
+The most successful enterprise groups recognize that flexibility – the ability to choose best-in-class solutions – must come with security.
 That’s where official, API-based integrations are critical.

 Planet DDS frames it this way: